YonasW/0g-da-op-plasma/README.md

 3. Start the system:
    - Launch all components following Optimism's general instructions with the 0G-specific modifications.

-### Important Notes

-- This integration is in beta, with ongoing active development.
-- Ensure proper firewall configuration for all necessary ports.
-- Refer to [Optimism documentation](https://docs.optimism.io/) for additional configuration options and troubleshooting.

 ### Learn More About 0G

 [0G Website](https://0g.ai/)